ARMmbed/hacktheburgh-workshop/README.md

 3. Sign up to an [Firebase](https://www.firebase.com/) account and create a demo database you are going to use.

 ## Get Started
-The demo have 3 parts.
+The demo have 3 parts:

 1. App that runs on the dev board.
 2. App that runs on the Mobile phone that controls an LED on the dev board via BLE
-3. An webapp that controls the LED romotely via the phone
+3. A webapp that controls the LED romotely via the phone

 ### App that runs on the dev board
 1. Goto the example program [here](https://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_GATT_Example/).
 Click `import this program` on the top right.
 This should open up your online compiler.